Spinothalamic Tract – Ascending Tracts

-Medial lemniscus is the the compact group of fibers which ascend after decussating.
+Medial lemniscus is the compact group of fibers which ascend after decussating.
 Left medial lemniscus contains information from right side of the body and right medial lemniscus contains information from left side of the body.
 Medial lemniscus terminates in VPL nucleus of thalamus.

 Dorsal column system has major decussation in lower part of medulla.
 Then medial lemniscus system will pass through upper medulla, pons and mid brain.

-Fasciculus vs. lemniscus
+Fasciculus vs. Lemniscus

-Thalamus is a very large piece of grey matter.
+Thalamus is a very large piece of Grey matter.
 It has special Y shaped white matter which divides thalamus into anterior, medial and lateral parts.
 Lateral part of thalamus is further divided into ventral part and dorsal part.
 Ventral part has three nucleuses which are ventroanterior, ventrointermediate and ventroposterior.
 Ventroposterior nucleus is further divided into ventropostero lateral (VPL) and ventropostero medial (VPM).
 VPL receive most of the sensation (touch, pain, vibration, position) from the most of the body.
 VPM receive sensation fibers from head and neck region.

 This is the nucleus where second order neurons of dorsal column medial lemniscus system terminate and third order neuron starts.